|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 The tester was based on the improved emitter-coupled multivibrator which I later published on www.4qdtec.com.

 The test was therefore quite simple.
 Because the high current was pulsed, the transistor being tested did not heat appreciably so could be handled easily.
 Sometimes a transistor would indeed start to heat quickly: a dud!
 Testing was done by the daughter of one of the women doing repairs, who came in after school.
 But we were rejecting huge quantities of transistors.
 Yield was at one time very low - so the specified test was altered.
 But Germanium power transistors were going out of fashion.
-Silicon had started to come in.
+Silicon had started to dominate.

 Fitzroy Street did not last long at all: the service department outgrew it within two years.
 AIM had moved to Enderby's Mill, but the premises were huge.
 The whole of Sinclair Radionics moved to Enderby's Mill in April 1971.
 But I moved the service department to the mill 6 months earlier: in October 1970.
 But I get ahead of the products!